lakshhttps/UnitWizard/README.md

                 2==>Fahrenheit ,
                 3==>Kelvin

-It is still a basic project built to learn about the concept of git and github and basic C++.
+It is still a basic project built to learn about the concept of git , github and to further my knowledge in C++.
 In the future versions the following functionalities will be added:

 1. Energy conversion
 2. Speed conversion